BEnnora/schroedinger-newton-dark-matter-bec-halo/README.md

-# Schrödinger–Newton Equation Simulation for BEC-CDM Halos
+# Numerical Solution of the Schrödinger–Newton Equation for BEC-CDM Halos

 This repository contains a Python-based numerical simulation of the Schrödinger–Newton equation, modeling the dispersion of wave functions in a self-gravitating Bose–Einstein Condensate (BEC) dark matter halo.
 The simulation applies the Thomas algorithm to solve the resulting tridiagonal system efficiently.